Skip to main content

 Best Practices (Do's)

-- Easy Registration: Make deal registration simple.
+• Easy Registration: Make deal registration a straightforward and simple process.

 Pitfalls (Don'ts)

-- Complex Processes: Difficult registration discourages participation.
+• Complex Processes: Difficult registration procedures actively discourage participation.

-- Under-Attribution: Failing to recognize partner efforts.
+• Under-Attribution: Failing to adequately recognize genuine partner efforts.

 6. Advanced Applications